kalfton/kalfton.github.io/_thoughts/Efficient_coding_Theory.md

 <p align=center>
    Figure 1
 <p/>

-The input stimuli lies in a m dimensional space(Input space).
-For example, if the stimuli are black and white images with m pixels, then each dimension can represents the brightness of a pixel.  <br /> <br />
+The input stimuli lie in an m-dimensional space(Input space).
+For example, if the stimuli are black and white images with m pixels, then each dimension can represent the brightness of a pixel.  <br /> <br />

-And then there is a group of neurons, each neuron uses its firing rate to encode objects.
-Each neuron's firing rate is a function on the input space(tuning curve), all the neurons' firing rates in the group form a r dimensional space. (r is the number of neurons) <br /> <br />
+Then, there is a group of neurons; each neuron uses its firing rate to encode objects.
+Each neuron's firing rate is a function on the input space(tuning curve), and all neurons' firing rates in the group form an r-dimensional space. (r is the number of neurons) <br /> <br />